 The eye is an important and one of the most complex sense organ that we humans are endowed with.
-It helps us in visualizing objects.
-We see objects only when light coming from them enters into our eyes.
-Hence it is important to understand the structure and working of a human eye.
+It helps us in visualizing objects and also helps us in light perception, color and depth perception.
+Besides, theses sense organs are pretty much similar to cameras and they help us see objects when light coming from outside enters into them.
+That being said, it is quite interesting to understand the structure and working of a human eye.
+It helps us also in understand how a camera also actually functions.
 Let’s have a glance on human eye – it’s structure and functioning.

 Structure of Human Eye:

-A human eye is roughly a spherical ball.
+A human eye is roughly 2.3 cm in diameter and is almost a spherical ball filled with some fluid.
 It consists of the following parts:

 - Sclera: It is the outer covering, a protective tough white layer called the sclera (white part of the eye).